Why do you need wireflows vs wireframes?

 Wireframes Only Show Layout

-Wireframes, although good for documenting discrete pages, don’t show the user workflow with a task.
-It doesn’t provide detail on the visual feedback users see when hitting on a button.
-When a user taps or clicks on a CTA, it is called micro-interactions, and it is essential to ensure no errors occur.
+Wireframes, although suitable for documenting discrete pages, don’t show the user workflow with a task.
+It doesn’t provide details on users’ interactive feedback when hitting a button.
+When a user taps or clicks on a CTA, it is called micro-interaction, and it is essential to ensure no errors occur.
 It’s also crucial that the flow works smoothly.
 Wireframes show the basic layout of a page and its content and components.

 Read more about wireframes in our previous article- Why wireframe is essential for product success.